LINE-FEED - Plug-in Photovoltaic Storage for the Wall Socket

 Short Description

-In order to implement such a system, three technological problems have to be overcome:
+In order to realize this kind of system, three technological problems have to be overcome:

 Project Partners